List of The Mortal Instruments characters: Clary Fairchild

 Clary is 5'2" with curly red hair, green eyes, pale skin, and freckles.
 She is said to look like her mother, who is described as beautiful and small.
 Clary sometimes doubts the fact that she is as beautiful as her mother, believing herself to be a duller version of her mother, with less defined features.
 She is rather small and thin.
 She is described by Jace many times throughout the series as "delicate".

 She is portrayed by Lily Collins in the film adaptation of the book and Katherine McNamara in the television series.

-Family

-She is the daughter of Valentine Morgenstern and Jocelyn Fairchild, stepdaughter of Lucian Graymark.
-She is also the sister to Jonathan Christopher 'Sebastian' Morgenstern.

 She gained her ability to create runes when Valentine fed her mother angel blood while she was in the womb.